The cervical screening programme was paused during 2020 due to the pandemic and has resumed routine screening.

 Cervical screening toolkit

-We have produced a toolkit to help GPs, practice nurses and practice staff to optimise uptake, reduce barriers and ensure women are making an informed choice about cervical screening.
+We have produced a toolkit to help GPs, practice nurses and practice staff to optimise uptake, reduce barriers and ensure people are making an informed choice.

 The toolkit includes a range of best-practice approaches that you may wish to try to add value to existing work or optimise participation in your local area.

-It also contains more detailed information about the Scottish Cervical Call-Recall System (SCCRS) (external site), the system health professionals use to support the cervical screening programme.
+It also contains more detailed information about the Scottish Cervical Call-Recall System (SCCRS) (external website), the system health professionals use to support the cervical screening programme.

 Local and national action

-Scottish Government launched the Detect Cancer Early programme (external site) in 2012.
+Scottish Government launched the Detect Cancer Early programme (external website) in 2012.
 This aims to improve survival for people with cancer by diagnosing and treating the disease at an early stage.
-The 'Get Checked Early' Scottish Government website has information for the public, including cervical cancer and screening information (external site).
+The 'Get Checked Early' Scottish Government website has information for the public, including cervical cancer and screening information (external website).

-Scottish Government’s 2016 Scottish Cancer Strategy (PDF 1.17 MB) (external site) 'Beating Cancer: Ambition and Action' sets out a clear commitment to reduce inequalities in cancer screening.
+Scottish Government’s 2016 Scottish Cancer Strategy (PDF 1.17 MB) (external website) 'Beating Cancer: Ambition and Action' sets out a clear commitment to reduce inequalities in cancer screening.

 Cervical screening standards